SPINACH AND FETA FILO PIE

 Once baked, the filo sheets transform into layers of golden-brown, buttery, crispy, and flaky gorgeousness, creating the perfect topping for the scrumptious, tender, and moist feta and spinach filling.

-If using frozen filo pastry, make sure to completely defrost it before use, as it will easily break if too cold.
+If using frozen filo pastry, make sure to allow it to defrost completely before use, as it will easily break if too cold.

-Keep the pastry covered at all times under a kitchen towel while not using, to prevent it from drying out.
+Keep the pastry covered under a kitchen towel at all times while not using it, to prevent it from drying out.

 If you like this recipe, you may also like SPINACH & FETA BOREK.